vedang-patil-23/DeltaFrame-Pro/README.md

 - Placeholder content and user guidance are provided throughout the app, making it easy to understand what actions are available or required at any time.

 ### 5. Trading & Portfolio Enhancements
-- The hybrid P&L engine calculates real-time profit and loss on the frontend and verifies it against backend data, logging any discrepancies for review.
+- The P&L engine is "hybrid": the frontend calculates it live, but the backend double-checks it.
+If they disagree, you’ll see a log (and I’ll probably learn something new).
-- The tradebook modal allows users to view their entire trade history in a sortable and filterable table, supporting deeper analysis and transparency.
+- There’s a tradebook modal so you can see all your trades in one place.
+You can sort and filter it, too.
-- Holdings are dynamically derived from trade history, eliminating redundant tables and ensuring data consistency.
+- Holdings are calculated from trade history, so there’s no redundant data.
+It’s cleaner and less buggy.
-- A "Reset Portfolio" feature enables users to quickly wipe their simulated trading data and start fresh, supporting iterative learning and experimentation.
+- You can reset your portfolio with one click.
+I do this a lot when I break things.

 ### 6. Charting & Market Visuals
 - Highcharts integration provides advanced charting capabilities, including candlestick, line, and area charts with zoom, pan, and export options (PNG, SVG, PDF, CSV).